Nandit12/Human_activity_recognition/README.md

 # Human_activity_recognition
-analysing intermediate dataset Human activity recognition using smartphones and building a multi classification model.
+Analysing intermediate dataset Human activity recognition using smartphones and building a multi classification model. you can download the dataset here:-https://www.kaggle.com/uciml/human-activity-recognition-with-smartphones